run-ai/docs/docs/developer/cluster-api/workload-overview-dev.md

 Run:ai schedules __Workloads__.
 Run:ai workloads contain:

-* The _Kubernetes object_ (Job, Deployment, etc) that is used to launch the container inside which the data science code runs.
+* The _Kubernetes resource_ (Job, Deployment, etc) that is used to launch the container inside which the data science code runs.
-* A set of additional resources required to run the Workload.
+* A set of additional resources that is required to run the Workload.
 Examples: a service entry point that allows access to the Job, a persistent volume claim to access data on the network and more.

 Run:ai supports the following Workloads types: